ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ### Management Pack for VMware Aria Operations for Logs
 {: #opsmgmt-vrops-management-vrli}

-This default Management Pack extends the functions of VMware Aria Operations to VMware Aria Operations for Logs to enable the monitoring of the VMware Aria Operations for Logs environment and the integration of events and alerts from VMware Aria Operations for Logs into VMware Aria Operations.
+This default Management Pack extends the functions of VMware Aria Operations to VMware Aria Operations for Logs to enable the monitoring of the VMware Aria Operations for Logs environment and the integration of events and alerts from VMware Aria Operations for logs in to VMware Aria Operations.

 ### Management Pack for vSAN
 {: #opsmgmt-vrops-management-vsan}